Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Instead of putting one knee on each arm as you would in Crane Pose, Side Crane Pose requires you to engage your obliques and stack both knees against one of your elbows.
+Instead of putting one knee on each arm as you would in Crow Pose or Crane Pose, Parsva Bakasana requires you to engage your obliques, take a deep twist, and stack both knees against one of your elbows.

 Sanskrit: Parsva Bakasana (parsh-vuh buk-AHS-uh-nuh)

 Why we love it: “Side Crow was one of those poses where I was like, ‘There is no way I will be able to do this,'” says Yoga Journal contributor Sarah Ezrin, a yoga teacher and trainer based in Northern California.
 “It blew my mind that people could so easily balance like a little top.”